yukikongju/Machine-Learning-Roadmap/README.md

 Machine learning can be a daunting subject to learn, but with the right mindset and strategy, we can get the hang of it.
 We really want to learn the concept before writting code.

-The first thing to learn is basic maths: calculus, linear algebra.
+The first thing to learn is basic maths: calculus, linear algebra and some statistics.
 It's not primordial to know all the nitty-gritty details, but we want to have a good intuition on how the maths works.
 I assume you are familiar with that, but if you need a reminder, "Mathematics for Machine Learning" by Marc Peter Deisenroth is a great place to start: https://mml-book.github.io/book/mml-book.pdf

 The second thing to learn is data manipulation.
 We want to be able to scrape data, import/export data, reformat table and manipulate strings.
 Two good languages for data science would be Python and R. Both do the same stuffs, but each they have their own advantages, so it might be a good idea to be familiar with both.